nicolashery/elm-yelp-app/README.md

 # Elm Yelp App

-Small app built with Elm and the Yelp API.
+Small app built with Elm, PostgreSQL, and the Yelp API.

 ## Quickstart